4 Cheap Fundraising Ideas That You’ll Love

 It isn’t enough to just say that you’re raising funds for charity.

 Rather, tell this person why you’re promoting a certain cause and how you plan on raising the money.
 Make it as easy as possible for them to help you.
-That might mean writing the exact emails that the person will send out, creating a shareable social media update, or even making a fundraising page that they can link to.
+That might mean writing the exact emails that the person will send out, creating a shareable social media update, or even making a fundraising page that she can link to.

 2. Engage in Friendly Competition